Kalvin-W/Project-1/README.md

 The only machine that is able to connect to the Elk-Server (10.1.0.4) is via JumpBox from Private IP (10.0.0.4)

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found below.

 Name Publicly Accessible Allowed IP Addresses